 On a clear day, you can also see Kaneohe Bay, Waimanalo Bay, and the Makapuu Lighthouse.
 Turn around, and you will see the Koolau Mountain Range.

 There aren’t many hikes like this, where you get breathtaking views from every angle in such a short time.
-This makes the Pillbox Trail a must do for anyone who loves hiking.
+This makes the Pillbox Trail a must-do for anyone who loves hiking.

-History of the Pillbox Trail
+History of Lanikai Pillbox Hike

-Because of this, today I wanted to share my top tips for hiking the pillbox trail to make it enjoyable and safe.
+Because of this, I wanted to share my top tips for hiking the Lanikai Pillbox trail to make it enjoyable and as safe as possible.
 I always like to know exactly what I am getting into when I go hiking, so here are all of my tips for hiking the Pillbox Trail.

 7 Things to Know Before Hiking the Lanikai Pillbox Trail

-Go early in the morning
+1. Go early in the morning

-There are no amenities.
+2. There are no amenities.

 Lanikai Pillbox trail is not equipped with amenities like you find in Waimea Falls, Diamond Head, or other, more touristy hikes.
 There is no water fountain, no bathroom, and no trash cans.
 Make sure you bring more water than you think you need because it gets so hot and sunny.
 Carry your trash out of the trail with you.

 And, know that the closest public bathrooms are at Kailua Beach Park.

-It is located in a residential neighborhood.
+3. It is in a residential neighborhood.

 Because the Pillbox Trail is located in a residential neighborhood, parking can be difficult.
-There is no set parking for the trail, so you have to park along the street.
+There is no set parking for the trail, so you must park along the street.
 Be sure to respect all of the posted parking signs to avoid getting a ticket.
 This is another great reason to get there early in the morning.

 Be mindful of the residents who live near the trailhead.
 As always, don’t leave valuables in your car.

-Be ready for a challenge.
+4. Be ready for a challenge.

-There are two pillboxes.
+5. There are two pillboxes.

 After reaching the first one, stop and take it all in.
 It’s not much further to get to the second pillbox.
 From there, turn around and head back the way you came.

-Wear sneakers or hiking boots.
+6. Wear sneakers or hiking boots.

-It’s also a great place to watch the sunrise.
+7. It’s also a great place to watch the sunrise.